WangShai123/vanilla-signal/README.md

 # Signal

-`signal.js` is a fine-grained reactive runtime, designed to closely match the SolidJS mental model while maintaining "zero dependencies and no build step required for direct browser usage".
+`Signal` is a fine-grained reactive runtime, designed to closely match the SolidJS mental model while maintaining "zero dependencies and no build step required for direct browser usage".
 It's suitable for building small to medium-sized UIs, forms, lists, inventory tables, modal content, async data sections, and other interactions using vanilla JavaScript.

 ## Design Goals